Twisted quantum doubles are sign problem-free: Discrete bosonic SPTs are sign problem-free

 where $\epsilon = \pm 1$ specifies the orientation of the cocycle.
-The wavefunction is an equal-weight superposition of all basis states with phases determined by the cocycle $\nu$.
-In other words, it is equivalent to a trivial ``paramagnet'' after a many-body basis rotation~\cite{chen2013a}.
+This state generalizes a trivial ``paramagnet', $\sum_{\{ g_i\}} \ket{\{g_i\}}$ by attaching phase factors to each basis state.
+These phase factors are determined by evaluating the cocyle $\nu_{d+1}(0, g_{i_1},g_{i_2},\ldots g_{i_{d+1}})$ on each local simplex.
+Different elements of the cohomology group classify topologically distinct ways of assigning these phase factors.
+In other words, it is equivalent to a trivial paramagnet after a many-body basis rotation.

-This trivial paramagnet can be realized in a stoquastic Hamiltonian, an example of which consists of a sum of on-site terms, $H - =\sum_{j, h} \overleftarrow{X}_j^{(h)}$ (specification of the right action is necessary for non-Abelian groups so that the Hamiltonian commutes with the global symmetry $U_g = \prod_j \overrightarrow{X}_j^{(g)}$).
-Hence, the conjugated Hamiltonian which possesses the SPT ground state will also be SPF despite being non-stoquastic.
-Since $U$ can be expressed as a product of local unitaries, each of which attaches the necessary cocycle phases, the conjugated Hamiltonian which realizes the SPT ground state will also be composed of local terms, $B_j^{(h)} \equiv U \overleftarrow{X}_j^{(h)} U^\dagger$.
-Note that while $U$ cannot be decomposed into \textit{symmetric} local unitaries, as required by the definition of an SPT, the full operator regarded as a single non-local unitary is symmetric, as shown in Appendix H of~\cite{chen2013a}.
+This trivial paramagnet can be realized in a local stoquastic Hamiltonian, which is the generalization of the $\mathbb{Z}_2$ paramagnet $-\sum_j \sigma^x_j$ to a generic group.
+Such a Hamiltonian is defined using group-valued qubits in Appendix~\ref{app:gauging}.
+Hence the conjugated Hamiltonian, which has the SPT ground state, will also be SPF despite being non-stoquastic.
+Since $U$ assigns phase factors determined by evaluating local simplices, it can be expressed in terms of FDLU gates and the conjugated Hamiltonian remains local.
+Such Hamiltonians have been written down explicitly in~\cite{chen2013a}.

-To give an explicit example, we consider the Levin-Gu model~\cite{levin2012} whose ground state is an SPT protected by a $\mathbb{Z}_2$ symmetry with $d=2$.
-The model is defined with qubits on a triangular lattice, and the Hamiltonian is

-where $\prod_{\triangle_{jkl}}$ is a product over all triangles whose vertices include $j$.
-This Hamiltonian is non-stoquastic, yet all phase factors cancel out in the QMC procedure defined in Section~\ref{sec:sign}.
-This is because the action of $B_j$ on a basis state gives a factor of $-1$ if it changes the parity of the number of domain walls, and $+1$ otherwise.
-The domain wall parity must change an even number of times in order for a state to come back to itself, so all terms in the SSE are positive.
-Alternatively, one can simply observe that the Levin-Gu Hamiltonian is equivalent to an Ising paramagnet, $H_{para} = - \sum_j \sigma^x_j$ after a unitary many-body basis rotation $U = (-1)^{N_{dw}}$, where $N_{dw}$ counts the number of domain walls in each basis state.